mvasilenko/terraform-aws-infrastructure/README.md

 Run `terraform plan`

+Check changes, if they look good, apply it with `terraform apply`

 ### Create listener rule, target group

 To run task in ECS we need to create task definition, service, and attach service to load balancer via target group.

-The idea is to keep infrastructure code  separated from app code, infrastructure code is in `terraform/eu-west-1/ecs/app`, we define target group and load balancer listener rule there.
+The idea below is to keep infrastructure code (target group, LB listener rules) separated from the app code (task and service definitions), the should be split to different repos.

+Infrastructure code located in `terraform/eu-west-1/ecs/app`, target group and load balancer listener rules defined there.

 Open `terraform/eu-west-1/ecs/app` directory,
 Review `.tf` files